Shawn-onearth/acf_tools_python/README.md

 ### `get_acf`

-Use IRASA to perform ACF, and optionally return a 1/f–removed time‑domain signal based on the aperiodic elements returned by IRASA.
+Use IRASA to perform ACF on EEG data, and optionally return a 1/f–removed time‑domain signal based on the aperiodic elements returned by IRASA.

 Requires: **YASA**